 But they’re exactly the virtues that continue to sell one of the class’s longest-established entrants, and make the Polo a permanent feature of both the segment’s top sales ranks and of Autocar’s road test top five.

-The new VW Polo looks like a shrunken Golf, which pretty much sums up what Volkswagen has tried to achieve with this fifth-generation Polo: all the positive attributes of the Golf, just in a smaller, more affordable package.
-The derivative styling and bigger dimensions are designed to make the Polo feel more mature, while the Scirocco-inspired nose and lights add a touch of flair.
+Now in its fifth generation, the Polo looks more like a shrunken Golf than ever.
+And that pretty neatly sums up what Volkswagen has tried to offer with this current version: all the positive attributes of the Golf, just in a smaller, more affordable package.
+The derivative styling and bigger dimensions are designed to make the Polo feel even more mature, while the Scirocco-inspired nose and lights add the merest touch of flair.

-Volkswagen offers the Polo is three- or five-door forms, with a vast array of petrol or diesel engines, which include an ultra-efficient 80+ mpg Bluemotion model and a 178bhp be-spoilered GTI.
+With established market presence comes complexity, of course – and the Polo range is more complex than most.
+Volkswagen offers the car in three or five-door forms, with a vast array of petrol or diesel engines, which include an ultra-efficient 80mpg-plus BlueMotion model and a be-spoilered 178bhp GTI.

-Trim levels run from S, through Match and SE to range-topping SEL which is only available with the more powerful engines – 1.2-litre TSI and1.4-litre petrol engines and the 1.6-litre diesel.
-S models can be (and usually are) specified with air conditioning, when the gain the A/C tag, while the GTI with its standard DSG double clutch auto ‘box is a standalone model.
+Trim levels run from S, through Match, SE and SEL, to R-line and R-line Style.
+S models can be (and usually are) specified with air conditioning, when they gain the A/C tag, while the GTI with its standard DSG dual-clutch automatic gearbox is a standalone model.